cmmid/cmmid.github.io/topics/covid19/current-patterns-transmission/_posts/2020-03-24-age_hypotheses.md

 ---

 #add the title of your project
-title: Age-dependent effects in the transmission and control of COVID-19 epidemics
+title: "Age-dependent effects in the transmission and control of COVID-19 epidemics"

 description: We evaluated hypotheses for the age-distribution of COVID-19 cases reported.